broadinstitute/seqr/xbrowse_server/user_docs/loading-data.md

 ### Sample List Files

-The FAM files above only make sense if you are actually loading families.
+The PED files above only make sense if you are actually loading families.
-If you are loading cohorts, you can load sample data from a *sample list file* instead, which is just a FAM file with only the `INDIVIDUAL_ID` column: a text file with a list of IDs, one per line.
+If you are loading cohorts, you can load sample data from a *sample list file* instead, which is just a PED file with only the `INDIVIDUAL_ID` column: a text file with a list of IDs, one per line.
-Like FAM files, this ID must match the VCF file exactly.
+Like PED files, this ID must match the VCF file exactly.

 ### Nickname Files